spinham/spinham-format/docs/source/spinham-zoo/jukkr.rst

     \cdot
     \mathbf{S}_{j},

-where first term is a second order onsite magnetic anisotropy and the second term is the pairwise interaction between spins, that includes Heisenberg J, Dzyaloshinskii-Moriya vector and 5 remaining symmetric anisotropic components.
+where the first term is a second-order onsite magnetic anisotropy and the second term is the pairwise interaction between spins, that includes Heisenberg J, Dzyaloshinskii-Moriya vector and 5 remaining symmetric anisotropic components.